bufbuild/protovalidate-go/README.md

 We genuinely appreciate any help!
 If you'd like to contribute, the following will be of interest:

-- [Contributing Guidelines][contributing] - Guidelines to make your contribution process straightforward and meaningful.
+- [Contributing Guidelines][contributing] - Guidelines to make your contribution process straightforward and meaningful
 - [Conformance testing utilities](https://github.com/bufbuild/protovalidate/tree/main/docs/conformance.md) - Utilities providing acceptance testing of `protovalidate` implementations

 # Legal